davidhartsough/coding-challenge-frontend/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Linting/Formatting

 - [ESLint](https://eslint.org/) - linting